Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 A beginner sewing machine can cost anywhere from around $50 to $200 depending on the features you’re wanting.
 Before purchasing the fanciest sewing machine (or most basic, for that matter), consider your sewing goals.
 If you don’t think you’ll ever be monogramming or quilting extensively, there’s no need to purchase a top-of-the-line sewing machine.
 However, if you’re wanting to start a home sewing business, consider a more expensive beginner sewing machine that has more automatic features to make your life easier!

-Best Brother Beginner Sewing Machines – Reviews
+Best Brother Sewing Machines for Beginners – Reviews

 |Stitches||27 built-in stitches, including one automatic buttonhole|